dxcamps/DLI_RoboWorkshop_1/prework/readme.md

             ![Notepad Search And Replace Done](images/02020-NotepadSearchReplaceDone.jpg)

-        - Close Notepad, making sure to save the changes when prompted.
+        - Keep your text editor open so you can easily copy the commands from it.

     - An example with nano on Linux: